DmitryKatson/Blog.Copilot-Toolkit.Function-Calling/README.md

 Easily book your next hotel with Copilot.

 ## Description
-Learn how to use Function Calling in AL Copilot Toolkit to check availability and book a hotel room.
+Learn how to use Function Calling in AL Copilot Toolkit to check information and availability of the hotel.

 ## Blog Post
 [Booking Copilot]() //TODO: Add blog post link